redishettysanjana/frontend-practice-projects/README.md

 # Cognifyz Internship Tasks

-This repository contains the tasks completed as part of the **Cognifyz Technologies Web Development Internship**.
+This Repository contains the tasks completed as part of the **Cognifyz Technologies Web Development Internship**.

 ## Tasks Completed